Chadrack Lufile

-Early life and high school career
+Early life

-Lufile was born in the Democratic Republic of Congo but left for Texas with his family as the age of three.
+Lufile was born in Zaire but left for Texas with his family as the age of three.
 At the age of seven, he moved to Canada.
 Lufile grew up playing soccer.
 He learned basketball at Burlington's Assumption Catholic Secondary School as a junior and grew into a prominent recruit.
 Lufile averaged 20 points per game as a senior and scored 33 points against Central Commerce Collegiate.

 College career

 Lufile attended Coffeyville Community College for two seasons, averaging 11.6 points and 8.4 rebounds per game as a sophomore.
 Lufile played two seasons at Wichita State.
 He was on the team that reached the 2013 NCAA Tournament Final Four as a junior, averaging 1.6 points and 1.8 rebounds per game off the bench.
-He scored 12 points and pulled down eight rebounds in a 70-65 win against Saint Louis on December 1, 2013.
-On December 7, Lufile scored a career-high 14 points and had seven rebounds in a 71-58 win over Oral Roberts.
+He scored 12 points and pulled down eight rebounds in a 70–65 win against Saint Louis on December 1, 2013.
+On December 7, Lufile scored a career-high 14 points and had seven rebounds in a 71–58 win over Oral Roberts.
 He started 11 games and played in all 36 games as a senior, averaging 5.9 points and 5.0 rebounds per game.